 The effects on the victim of a hacker can be detrimental to their personal life, career, and even their finances.

-While the internet is a vital part of our everyday lives, and is an incredibly invention and advancement in technology, it does not come without its risks – hackers being a main risk.
+While the internet is a vital part of our everyday lives and is an incredible invention and advancement in technology, it does not come without its risks – hackers being the main risk.

-Through social media, online shopping, email, and various other avenues, much of your personal and financial information is spread all over the internet.
+Through social media, online shopping, email, and various other avenues, much of your personal and financial information can be spread all over the internet.
 And, some of the accessible information might be details you did not even know were out there.

 Unfortunately, as a society well engulfed in the internet, hackers have become a major concern for most people:

 By definition, a hacker is a skilled computer expert who uses their technical knowledge and expertise to use bugs or exploits to break into computer systems – typically stealing someone’s information.

 Some hackers – known as grey hats – simply seek to be a troll and just annoy or exploit people while still maintaining their anonymity.
 While they might not necessarily be considered good or bad as they might not actually steal your information, grey hat hackers are typically associated with black hat hackers.

 Other hackers – known as black hats – have malicious intentions to steal and sell data obtained from someone else’s device.
 Typically, black hats are motivated by some sort of personal gain.
 This is usually when you may need to consider seeking help from an identity theft lawyer in Denver or even visiting a law enforcement facility to potentially get some help if you suspect you have had your identity stolen.